derlin/goodreads-metadata-fetcher/README.md

 Either instantiate it directly from a GoodReads search page URL (see also `GoodReadsUrl`), or use `GoodReadsLookup.getAllMatchesPaginated`.

 Once instantiated, you can use `hasNext()` and `next()` in order to fetch more pages.
-You can get the full list of already fetched search results using `allResults()`.
-The total number of pages and last page fetched are available through `totalPages` and `currentPage`, which both start at `1`.
-The only time you get `currentPage = 0`.
+You can get the full list of already fetched search results using `allResults()`, The total number of results and pages, as well as the last page fetched are available through `totalResults`, `totalPages` and `currentPage` (the latter starting at `1`).
+If no result is found, they will be set to `0`.

+*NOTE*: `GoodReadsPaginatedSearchResult` does network calls inside the constructor, so ensure you instantiate it in a background task on Android.

 Example:
 ```kotlin